 You should be able to find the information you need to make informed decisions about your project.

 Design Outcomes are the user behaviors that drive business results.
-When teams are working with well-defined outcomes, tracking progress becomes simpler — they can review their progress towards the outcomes they’re seeking and look at a concrete measure: are users’ behaviors changing?
+When teams are working with well-defined outcomes, tracking progress becomes simpler — they can review their progress toward the outcomes they’re seeking and look at a concrete measure: are users’ behaviors changing?

 If your goal is to increase sales, then you can track how many leads were generated from the design and compare that to previous periods.
 Another way to measure ROI is to track web traffic.
 If your goal is to increase brand awareness, then you can track how much web traffic was driven by the design.